Port Renfrew: History

 Originally named Port San Juan, the original colonists changed the name to honour Lord Renfrew who planned to settle crofters there.
 The name change was due to mail being sent to the San Juan Islands instead of Port San Juan and the inlet the town sits beside retains the name.
 Like many coastal Vancouver Island communities, Port Renfrew has a rich history of forestry and fishing.

 Between 1830 and 1925, 137 major shipping tragedies occurred in the immediate vicinity of the entrance to the Strait of Juan de Fuca.
 This stretch of coastline around Port Renfrew became known as the Graveyard of the Pacific.

-First Nations

-The Pacheedaht First Nation, meaning "People of the Sea Foam", have traditional village sites in and around the main town centre.

 Geography

 Located at the head of the Port San Juan inlet, Port Renfrew lies adjacent to this natural harbour as well as the San Juan River.
 The other end of the inlet is located on the Strait of Juan de Fuca near its confluence with the Pacific Ocean.
 The San Juan Valley lies northeast of the town, surrounded by mountains on all sides.

-Port Renfrew can be accessed from Victoria via British Columbia Highway 14 or from Lake Cowichan via Pacific Marine Road.
+Port Renfrew can be accessed from Victoria via BC Highway 14 West, or from Lake Cowichan via Pacific Marine Road.